hdevilbiss/freeCodeCampJS/Functional Programming/preface-to-functional-programming.md

 ```

 Unlike the `map` method, the `filter` method does *not* return an identically-lengthed array; it only returns values which pass the condition with truth.

+## Array Methods that do and do not mutate

+> Functional programming is all about creating and using non-mutating functions.

+### Slice vs. Splice

+Slice **does not** mutate the original array, returning a copy.

+Splice **does** mutate the original array.

+### Concatenation

+Concatenation **does not** mutate any arrays, returning a new array.

+### Pop, push, unshift, shift

+Pop, push, unshift, and shift all **do mutate** arrays.

+### Reduce

+The `reduce` method is similar to `filter`, `map`, and `forEach`.
+The `reduce` method iterates over each value in an array, applies a callback function, and returns 1 value.

+The callback function given to `reduce` may accept 4 arguments:

+1. Accumulator: the return value from the previous iteration
+2. Current element being processed
+3. Index of the current element being processed
+4. The original array on which `reduce` was called.

+The `reduce` method itself takes 2 parameters:

+1. The callback function
+2. Initial value for the accumulator; *if not set*, then ...

+> ... the first iteration is skipped and the second iteration gets passed the first element of the array as the accumulator

+Let's just try to see it in action.